kodaicoder/svelte-flatpickr-plus/src/routes/guide/advance-usage/date-picker/+page.md

 :::info[resetMoveDefault]
-with `resetMoveDefault` as `true` (by default) while instance of date picker got reset with `.clear()` it will move a date in calendar to a default (or today date if `defaultDate` not set in options), if it set to `false` this the calendar will stay on a latest position of a date before.
+with `resetMoveDefault` as `true` (by default) while instance of date picker got reset with `.clear()` it will move calendar to a default (or today date if `defaultDate` not set in options), if it set to `false` this the calendar will stay on a latest position of a date before.
 :::

 :::info[resetToDefault]